premail/premail/README.md

 # Setup and usage

+## Installation

 `npm install -g premail`

 That's it!
 See
-[setting up Premail](https://premail.dev/docs/overview/setting-up-premail/) for additional details.
+[setting up Premail](https://premail.dev/docs/overview/setting-up-premail/) for additional installation options.

+## Quickstart

+- Install Premail (above).
+- Create an emtpy directory and enter it on the command line.
+- Run `premail init`.
+This generates the Premail scaffolding and includes an example design and email source.
+- Run `premail build -e _example`.
+This builds the example email.
+- Take a look at `emails/_example/dist` to see the built HTML and plain text versions of the email.

 Head over to the
 [Premail Usage Guide](https://premail.dev/docs/overview/usage/create-new-premail-project/)
+to start learning about how to use Premail with your own designs and emails.

+## CLI options

-for a step-by-step walkthrough, or run `premail -h` to see the full list of
+You can run `premail -h` to see the full list of options:
-options:

 <!-- The following section is automatically-generated.
 Do not edit. -->
 <!-- prettier-ignore-start -->